What it is

 Before building anything, understand who you're building for.
 Keep this

 conversational.
 The goal is deep context without boring the user.
+The

 ### Step 1a: Name, language, and the online search offer